noobtronics/noobtronics_media/src/products/arduino-microcontrollers/arduino-uno.md

 7. [Related Links](#Links)
 7. [Downloads](#Downloads)

+## What is Arduino Uno ? <a name="What-is-Arduino-Uno"></a>
+Arduino Uno is easiest to learn microcontroller board used by Electronics Engineers to quickly make their project.

 ## Overview <a name="Overview"></a>
 Arduino Uno is a development board based on ATmega328 microcontroller from Microchip Technology (formerly Atmel).
 It is preprogrammed with optiboot bootloader and can be programmed using Arduino IDE via USB Cable.